wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

 #### cleanup.sh
 This is last script that will run after the execution of all scenario tests.
-This can be used to delete the tenants created, remove any populated databases etc.
+This can be used to destroy the additional infrastructure created in `init.sh`, delete the tenants created, remove any populated databases etc.
+This should be specified with the phase *DESTROY* in testgrid.yaml

 ### testgrid.yaml :: scenarioConfig